-By Soulskill from Slashdot's keep-trying department
+By Roblimo from Slashdot's robot-drones-want-you-to-take-them-to-your-leader-(beep) department

-By samzenpus from Slashdot's use-your-words department
+By Soulskill from Slashdot's take-that,-mercury department